Medical Marijuana: Common Questions

 - How do I know if my condition qualifies me for medical marijuana?

 Severe chronic pain, nausea, or seizures may allow you to obtain a medical marijuana card if these conditions interfere with your daily activities - working, sleep, leisure activities, family interaction.
-We will need medical records: chart notes from doctor visits within the last three years pertaining to your qualifying condition.
-These would reflect your name, a doctor's name, and notes about the condition.
-They can be from different doctors, and may include specialists or emergency room visits.
+We will need medical records: typically we ask for the chart notes from the 5 most recent doctor visits pertaining to your qualifying condition.
+These records would reflect your name, a doctor's name, and notes about the condition.
+They can be from different doctors, and may include specialists or emergency room visits

 - What if I don't have a regular doctor or medical records?